Simone Zaza: Style of play

 Zaza is a quick, strong and well-rounded left-footed forward, with solid technique, a powerful shot, and an eye for goal.
 A physical, tenacious and hard-working player, he is a versatile striker, who is capable of playing both as a centre-forward and off of his teammates as a second striker.
 Due to his physical attributes, offensive movement, heading accuracy, and his positional sense, he also excels in the air.
+His exploits and goals against more illustrious teams while playing for smaller clubs *particularly Sassuolo" gained Zaza the reputation as an ammazza grandi or "giant killer" although much has been credited to him learning how to deal with the pressure of bounce back from his goal drought that followed his international debut the shaving off of his beard.

+Personal life

+Since 2022, Zaza has been in a relationship with Angelica Erthal, a Brazilian model; their first child was born in January 2024.